Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## Mezzi effect visualization

+The mezzi effect is relativistic observational effect that causes galaxies to appear compressed.
+This effect makes distant stars appear closer to the center than they truly are, leading us to miscalculate their expected orbital speeds.
+By correcting for this distortion, the observed flat rotation curves naturally align with predictions.

 <div class="responsive-iframe">
   <iframe src="https://brahimbenaissa.com/Mezzi_Chart/Mezzi_Chart.html"
           style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: none; border-radius: 16px;"